sauragonaa/CaptionFlow/README.md

 ```

 scalable, fault-tolerant **vllm-powered image captioning**. this "first round" focuses on a blazing fast websocket orchestrator plus lightweight gpu workers that batch requests through vllm.

+allows communities to caption large datasets together, as members can join or leave the cluster without issue.

 **performance**: consumer 4090s often outpace h100s on smaller models (3b-7b) due to higher clock speeds and lower overhead. we've seen 150+ images/sec on a single 4090 with qwen2.5-vl-3b.